karimarttila/clojure/clickstream-generator/README.md

 AWS_PROFILE=<YOUR-AWS-PROFILE> ./build-ami.sh
 ```

+NOTE:

-NOTE: The Ansible Playbook has a quick hack to start the clickstream generator server using /etc/rc.local.
+- The Ansible Playbook has a quick hack to start the clickstream generator server using /etc/rc.local.
 In production we should create a real /etc/init.d service, of course.

-NOTE also that I didn't comprise the Terraform AWS configuration related how to use the AMI in some AWS envrironment.
+- I didn't include the Terraform AWS configuration in this project since I only wanted to demonstrate how to use Clojure.

-Another way would to pack the clickstream generator as a Docker container and use AWS ECS / Fargate to deploy the container.
+- Another way to create a deployment unit for AWS would be to pack the clickstream generator as a Docker container and use AWS ECS / Fargate to deploy the container.